COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 How Labour Progresses

 The last few weeks of pregnancy are an important time for your body to prepare for the work of labour and birth.
 It's important that you don't rush the beginning of labour unless there are medical reasons.
 During this time, your labour hormones are preparing for labour and birth, breastfeeding and bonding to unfold in an optimal way.
-Remember that each labour is unique and will unfold at it's own pace.
+Remember that each labour is unique and will unfold at its own pace.
 Labour progresses through 4 stages.

 Stage 1: Three Phases (Early/Latent, Active, & Transition)